code-and-effect/effective_posts/README.md

 The [kaminari](https://github.com/amatsuda/kaminari) gem is used for pagination on all posts#index type screens.

-The posts-per-page setting can be configred in the `/app/config/initializers/effective_posts.rb` initializer.
+The per_page for posts may be configured via the `/app/config/initializers/effective_posts.rb` initializer.

 Included within this gem is the bootstrap3 theme for kaminari, but, as with any gem, your app-specific kaminari views will take priority over these included views.